-Mostly, the motives for joining the dentistry are of their family and friends advice, [4-6] social status, [6] prestige, [6,7] pride of being called a doctor, [8] inability to get medical seat, [4,8-11] and only lower number joining on their interest [12-16] where few of them have dentistry as their background.
-[11] These motives have led to the downfall of the quality of outcoming students.
+Mostly, the motives for joining the dentistry are of their family and friends advice, social status, for prestige, for pride of being called a doctor, inability to get medical seat, and only lower number joining on their interest where few of them have dentistry as their background.
+These motives have led to the downfall of the quality of outcoming students.
 Hence, dentistry should be taken by the personal interest rather than as an alternative to other courses, to prevent this one should understand student's attitudes, approaches, and motives, for opting dentistry.